-This REU site program in the Department of Biology at Northeastern University, located in Boston, MA, will support the training of 10 students for 10 weeks during the summers of 2015-2017.
+This REU site program in the Department of Biology at Northeastern University, located in Boston, MA, will support the training of 10 students for 10 weeks from May to August 2019.

 The focus of the REU site is interdisciplinary research across biological levels.
 Pairs of participating students will work in interdisciplinary research teams and explore related research questions from different perspectives.
-Example projects include extracellular matrix-guided differentiation of adult stem cells, microbial biofilm assembly and DNA damage response, behavioral and molecular aspects of social immunity, organismal survival under extreme conditions, links between circadian rhythms and regeneration, and mitochondrial DNA inheritance in developing oocytes.
+Example projects include microbial biofilm assembly and DNA damage response, behavioral and molecular aspects of immunity, and mitochondrial DNA inheritance in developing oocytes.
 Students will participate in joint workshops on ethics and responsible conduct of research, proposal writing, presentation of talks and posters, applying to graduate school, and career opportunities in science.
 At the end of the program, students will present their research in a summer research symposium.
 Students will be housed in new dorms on our beautiful campus in the heart of Boston.
 The effectiveness of the training program will be assessed with a common web-based tool used by all REU programs funded by the Division of Biological Infrastructure (Directorate for Biological Sciences).